apache/fury/docs/protocols/java_object_graph_spec.md

 Object means object of `pojo/struct/bean` type.
 Object will be serialized by writing its fields data in fury order.

-Depends on schema compatibility, object will have different format.
+Depending on schema compatibility, objects will have different formats.

 #### Field order

-Field will be ordered as following, every group of fields will have it's own order:
+Field will be ordered as following, every group of fields will have its own order:

 - primitive fields: larger size type first, smaller later, variable size type last.
 - boxed primitive fields: same sort as primitive fields
-- final fields: same type together, then sort by field name lexicographically.
+- final fields: same type together, then sorted by field name lexicographically.
 - collection fields: same sort as final fields
 - map fields: same sort as final fields
 - other fields: same sort as final fields